 Some of the most impactful uses for product analytics involve custom, ad-hoc or complex queries.
 Unfortunately, these requests don’t always make the cut based on time, effort, money, etc. Let’s look at a few:

-Troubleshooting - Machine data is used extensively for troubleshooting and we have previously written about its use for support automation (see Great technical support and The case for automating technical support).
+Troubleshooting - Machine data is used extensively for troubleshooting.
 Many troubleshooting situations also require sophisticated analytics to get to the root cause.
 For example, tracking down a memory leak by charting memory usage against what the customer was doing.
 We frequently see scenarios where senior engineers have spent countless hours building scripts and massaging customer log bundles to track down a subtle problem that couldn’t be reproduced in the lab.

 Evaluating risk - What happens if you uncover a critical bug, but the fix is complicated and the QA cycle lengthy?
 Without the right information the safest thing might be to drop everything and focus on getting a fix out as quickly as possible.
 On the other hand, if product analytics allowed you to understand that only a small fraction of customers are susceptible, you could deploy a much simpler point solution for just those customers.

 Bug prioritization - this is a challenging exercise, requiring engineering teams to make judgment calls around customer impact, time needed to fix, risk, etc. Instead, product analytics could be used to not only understand who has hit the issue, but also exactly who is susceptible to it.
 This type of accurate insight would otherwise be impossible.

 Product decisions - understanding exactly how customers are using your product is the ideal lens for these decisions.
 Rich usage reports can highlight which features require more investment and which can be deprioritized.
 Knowing how customers use your product helps to understand their likelihood to spend more (or less), and helps you determine how to price and position the product.